Quick Links

 It also aims to support teachers and students with research-based learning across the curriculum through the wide range of non-fiction texts available.

-Students are encouraged to use the library page of the Pupil Learning platform to access the wide range of reading initiatives, competitions, websites and online platforms that are promoted in the library.
-Everything is stored here for the pupils to make access to reading resources easy and accessible
+To access the library's resources, students are encouraged to use the library page on the Pupil Learning Platform, where they can find a wide range of reading initiatives, competitions, websites, and online platforms promoted by the library.

 Opening Times: